Cognitive Block

 • These fixes attack perfectionism from five distinct angles

-Perfectionism appears in 40-50% of writer's block cases.
-Blocked writers maintain clear ideas and intention but constantly delete, pause excessively between words, and demand polish from initial drafts.
-These fixes derive from forty years of writing research, beginning with a 1984 study showing that blocked writers edit during drafting rather than separating these processes.[1]
+Perfectionism shows up in 40-50% of writer's block cases.
+Blocked writers have clear ideas but keep deleting and pausing too long between words.
+They demand polish from first drafts.
+These fixes come from forty years of research.
+A 1984 study showed that blocked writers edit while drafting instead of splitting these steps.[1]

-Implementation: Start with Fix #1 today, then add one additional fix daily.
-By day five, all five work together synergistically.
+How to start: Begin with Fix #1 today.
+Add one more fix each day.
+By day five, all five work together.

 Fix #1: 25-Minute No-Edit Sprints